Owner Of Texas Truck With Anti-Trump Message Gets Arrested For Fraud, Karen Fonseca Believes It’s Retaliation

 Nehls said in the description that he posted the picture hoping to find some leads as to who the owner of the truck might be, in order to “discuss” it with him or her.
 Specifically, Nehls had hinted that there might be criminal charges – disorderly conduct, specifically – if the sticker wasn’t removed.

 The story generated fierce debate about the First Amendment, freedom of speech, and whether or not she could even be criminally charged.
-Several prominent lawyers, including some from the American Civil Liberties Union (ACLU) weighed in, saying that any criminal charges against her for that sticker would almost certainly not stand up in court, on First Amendment grounds.
+Several prominent lawyers, including some from the American Civil Liberties Union (ACLU), weighed in, saying that any criminal charges against her for that sticker would almost certainly not stand up in court on First Amendment grounds.

 Nevertheless, Fonseca was arrested on Thursday.
-However, her arrest had nothing to do with the sticker – at least officially.
+However, her arrest had nothing to do with the sticker; at least officially.

 ARRESTED: Karen Fonseca, the owner of this controversial truck, was arrested Thursday on an outstanding warrant.
 Karen said she didn’t know she had a warrant, and said: “people abuse the badge in my opinion, and money talks.”